jdevelop/ezpwd/textview.md

 +---+---------+-----------------+------------------------+
 Choose password
 ```

-Once you enter the storage password - `ezpwd` will decrypt the storage and show you a table.
-This table doesn't have the passwords listed.
-Instead, `ezpwd` will **copy the password into the clipboard** so it will be accessible from there and you can easily paste the password into the corresponding input field.
-This is not too much of security here, since any application may intercept the changes in the clipboard and steal passwords.
-But yet it is more convenient rather than select the password and copy it manually.
+Once you enter the storage password - ezpwd will decrypt the storage and show you a table.
+This table doesn’t have the passwords listed.
+Instead, ezpwd will **copy the password into the clipboard** so it will be accessible from there and you can easily paste the password into the corresponding input field.
+This is more convenient than selecting individual passwords and copying them manually.
+It is important to note that there are malicious tools that can intercept changes made to the clipboard, so be sure you are using a machine that has not been compromised.

 To choose the password - type the appropriate number, in this case `0` - as listed in the leftmost column. `ezpwd` will copy it into the clipboard and then exit.
 You can verify it by hitting `Ctrl-V` in the terminal window - that will insert the password for the service from the clipboard.